Divorce and Bankruptcy Attorney in Broomfield, Colorado

 Divorce is one of the most prevalent causes for people to contemplate bankruptcy.
 When a marriage ends, the financial dynamics of the family generally shift dramatically.
 Suddenly, instead of one, you have two mortgage payments to make.
 Child support responsibilities, alimony payments, court fees, and other costs must be factored in.

 At the Law Office of Clark Daniel Dray, our CO bankruptcy attorneys provide knowledgeable legal advice to clients in Colorado who are struggling with financial and marital issues.
-Our divorce and bankruptcy attorney knows both areas of law, allowing him to give clients the comprehensive advice they seek.
+Our bankruptcy attorney knows both areas of law, allowing him to give clients the comprehensive advice they seek.

 Income, Marriage, and Bankruptcy Qualifications